splunk/observability-workshop/docs/victorops/optional/detector.md

 ### 1.4.
 Obtain VictorOps Integration ID

-In SignalFx UI navigate to **INTEGRATIONS** and use the search feature to find the VictorOps Integration.
+In SignalFx UI navigate to **Integrations** and use the search feature to find the VictorOps Integration.

 Expand the **VictorOps-xxxx** configuration; if there are more than one you will be informed which one to copy by the presenter.